Member Organizations

 Investigation and Discipline

-Under Law 4449/2017 the Hellenic Accounting and Auditing Standards Oversight Board (ELTE), operating under the oversight of the Ministry of Finance, is responsible for establishing a mandatory investigative and disciplinary (I&D) system for all Certified Public Accountants.
+Law 4449/2017 establishes the investigative and disciplinary (I&D) framework for statutory auditors and audit firms in Greece.
+The Hellenic Accounting and Auditing Standards Oversight Board (ELTE), operating under the supervision of the Ministry of National Economy and Finance, is responsible for public oversight of the system, including disciplinary procedures and sanctions.

 Current Status: Partially Adopted